-It might seem trite for a game to draw inspiration so clearly from its peers, but in an industry where open-worlds, parkour platforming and assimilated RPG mechanics have descended into ubiquitous tropes, developer Guerrilla Games manages to take the mundane and it make it interesting again.
+It might seem trite for a game to draw inspiration so clearly from its peers, but in an industry where open-worlds, parkour platforming and assimilated RPG mechanics have descended into ubiquitous tropes, developer Guerrilla Games manages to take the mundane and make it interesting again.

 Free of the limitations of Killzone - an enjoyable, but ultimately uninspiring shooter series - the Dutch studio has spread its creative wings, conjuring up a sandbox-bound adventure that's ready to plant its triumphant flag atop of Sony's PS4-exclusive mountain.

 Horizon may offer many a familiar ingredient - a true open-world (complete with no loading screens), an XP-powered levelling system (with added skill trees), underground dungeons full of treasure and an unending torrent of loot to name but a few - but it's the way it seamlessly weaves them into its unique setting.